Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Abstract

 \section{Abstract}

 \looseness-1 Test-Time Scaling (TTS) improves LLM reasoning by exploring multiple candidate responses and then operating over this set to find the best output.
 A tacit premise behind TTS is that sufficiently diverse candidate pools enhance reliability.
 In this work, we show that this assumption in TTS introduces a previously unrecognized failure mode.
 When candidate diversity is curtailed, even by a modest amount, TTS becomes much more likely to produce unsafe outputs.
 We present a reference-guided diversity reduction protocol (\textsc{RefDiv}) that serves as a diagnostic attack to stress test TTS pipelines.
-Through extensive experiments across four open-source models (Qwen3, Mistral, Llama3.1, Gemma3) and two widely used TTS strategies (Monte Carlo Tree Search and Best-of-$N$), constraining diversity consistently signifies the rate at which TTS produces unsafe results.
+Through extensive experiments across open-source models (e.g. Qwen3, Mistral, Llama3.1, Gemma3) and two widely used TTS strategies (Monte Carlo Tree Search and Best-of-$N$), constraining diversity consistently signifies the rate at which TTS produces unsafe results.
 The effect is often stronger than that produced by prompts directly with high adversarial intent scores.
-This observed phenomenon also transfers across TTS strategies and to closed-source models (e.g. OpenAI o3 and Gemini-2.5-Pro), thus indicating that this is a general and extant property of TTS rather than a model-specific artifact.
-Additionally, we find that numerous widely used safety guardrail classifiers (e.g. Llama-Guard and OpenAI Moderation API), are unable to flag the adversarial input prompts generated by \textsc{RefDiv}, demonstrating that existing defenses offer limited protection against this diversity-driven failure mode.
-Through this work, we hope to motivate future research on designing robust TTS strategies that are both effective and secure against diversity-targeted stress tests as illustrated by \textsc{RefDiv}.
+This observed phenomenon also transfers across TTS strategies and to closed-source models (e.g. OpenAI o3-mini and Gemini-2.5-Pro), thus indicating that this is a general and extant property of TTS rather than a model-specific artifact.
+Additionally, we find that numerous widely used safety guardrail classifiers (e.g. Llama-Guard), are unable to flag the adversarial input prompts generated by \textsc{RefDiv}, demonstrating that existing defenses offer limited protection against this diversity-driven failure mode.